1. ORIGIN OF OCEAN SALT

 The trade-offs of extensive irrigation development, particularly of arid lands, are patently clear.
 More food and fiber will be produced, but at the cost of additional salts, which will require appropriate disposal.
 Lack of proper salt management will render the irrigation system unsustainable in the long run.
 As Pillsbury has adroitly pointed out, it is a matter of time before the system will begin to show its cracks.

 The case of Tulare Lake basin may be an extreme example of anthropogenic salt sequestration, but it is by no means an isolated one.
-All irrigation development will end up increasing either: (a) the salinity of the downstream flows, or (b) the salinity of the local groundwaters.3 Thus, the tradeoffs of irrigation development must be critically examined.
+All irrigation development, particularly that of arid lands, will end up increasing either: (a) the salinity of the downstream flows, or (b) the salinity of the local groundwaters.3 Thus, the tradeoffs of irrigation development must be critically examined.
 In many cases, when all factors are carefully considered, the feasibility of irrigation development may prove to be elusive.12

-The following conclusiones are derived from this study:
+The following conclusions are derived from this study:

 In summary, ions of sodium and calcium are produced by lithospheric disintegration in quantities far exceeding those that could possibly be assimilated by the terrestrial biosphere.
 In exorheic drainages, the resulting waste has been (and it is being) transported to the ocean by streams and rivers.
 In endorheic drainages, it has collected in the interior of continents, producing closed salt basins.
 In general, exorheism is preferable to endorheism because it leads to healthier, more diverse ecosystems.